Stephen Hasner | Workers' Compensation | December 29, 2016

 Finally, it is important to know how your workers’ compensation lawyer will be paid for his or her services.
 At Hasner Law, PC, we provide workers’ compensation services on a contingency fee basis.
 We will not charge you any upfront costs.
 Instead, we will recover our legal fees when you receive your workers’ compensation benefits.This type of payment arrangement offers many different advantages for injured workers.
 For example, it means that the attorney will be taking on all of the financial risks involved with bringing your case.
 Our team is willing to take on the risks because we are confident in our ability to pursue workers’ compensation benefits for you.

-Our Georgia Workers’ Compensation Lawyers Can Help You
+Our Atlanta Workers’ Compensation Lawyers at Hasner Law PC Can Help You

 If you were recently injured on the job, please contact Hasner Law, PC today.
 Our team has extensive experience handling workers’ compensation claims.
 We will review your case free of charge.
 We have offices in Atlanta and Savannah and serve injured workers throughout the surrounding communities.